maialenz/crafty_shop/DEPLOYMENT.md

     AWS_SECRET_ACCESS_KEY =
     USE_AWS = True
     ```
+Remember to remove `DISABLE_COLLECTSTATIC` variable as you do not need it anymore

 13. Back in our workspace, Add this logic to settings.py to guide the app to use the created AWS